NikitaKova/Seminar3/instruction_git.md

 ## Create a repository

-To create  a newe repository (initialize)use the command:
+To create  a newe repository (initialize) use the command:

     git init

 ## Checking the status of a repository

+    git status
+    git add file name
+    git commit
+    git commit -m "message"
+    git commit -a
+    git commit -am "message"
+    git log
+    git --oneline --all
+    git diff
+    git checkout <hash>
+## Git status
+Git status is needed to check if the text is saved and commented